 Cognitive Behavioural Therapist (CBT)

-Amanda is a BABCP Accredited Cognitive Behavioural Therapy (CBT) Practitioner with 12 years experience.
+Amanda is a BABCP Accredited Cognitive Behavioural Therapy (CBT) Practitioner with over 8 years experience.

-As an Occupational Therapist and a CBT Practitioner, I have significant experience of working with individuals with a variety of conditions both from within the NHS and from my own private practice.
+As an Occupational Therapist and a CBT Practitioner, Amanda has significant experience of working with individuals with a variety of conditions both from within the NHS and from her own private practice.

-CBT is a brief psychotherapy and I normally see clients for between 8 and 20 sessions.
-The aim of my sessions is to teach clients skills and strategies and provide them with the tools to become their own therapist.
-I work with clients with a variety of disorders including depression, panic disorder, social anxiety, body dymorphic disorder, self esteem issues, worry, OCD, phobias, PTSD, eating disorders and perfectionism.
+CBT is a brief psychotherapy and Amanda normally sees clients for between 8 and 20 sessions.
+The aim of Amanda’s sessions is to teach clients skills and strategies and provide them with the tools to become their own therapist.
+Amanda works with clients with a variety of disorders including depression, panic disorder, social anxiety, body dymorphic disorder, self esteem issues, worry, OCD, phobias, PTSD, eating disorders and perfectionism.

-Post Grad Dip Advanced practice in CBT, University of Cumbria
+Post Grad Diploma Advanced practice in CBT, University of Cumbria